aidnasc/TicTacToe/README.md

 Basic 2 Player TicTacToe Game

-Score is kept on .txt file, can be reseted at any time.
+Score is kept on .txt file, can be reset anytime.